IluvatarLabs/iluvatarlabs.github.io/_posts/2025-11-11-elastic-speculation.md

 complete sentences, capturing overall semantic content at the document level rather than token-by-token.

-> **How it works:** We encode each output using Sentence-BERT (*all-mpnet-base-v2*), which produces a single 768-dimensional vector per text.
+> **How it works:** We encode each output using Sentence-BERT[^sbert] (*all-mpnet-base-v2*), which produces a single 768-dimensional vector per text.
 The cosine similarity between corresponding baseline and optimized outputs quantifies semantic alignment.

 Cosine similarity between sentence embeddings confirms (and even exceeds) the BERTScore findings: adaptive draft length achieves >0.95 similarity for all datasets, with SQuAD and coding measuring over 0.97 (Figure 7).
 Early exit maintains >0.92 across thresholds.
-These scores place outputs well above the 0.85 threshold for semantic equivalence (Reimers & Gurevych, 2019)—effectively producing semantic duplicates of baseline outputs at the sentence level.
+These scores place outputs well above the 0.85 threshold for semantic equivalence[^sbert]—effectively producing semantic duplicates of baseline outputs at the sentence level.

 $$
 \text{cosine similarity}(u, v) = \frac{u \cdot v}{u \times v}